 We need to work peacefully toward a more compassionate society where people are fully valued across the spectrum.
 We need to believe in human dignity, respect people’s basic needs for food and medicine, and shape our government institutions so that they no longer appear as impersonal bureaucracies run for the benefit of corporations, lobbyists, and an economic elite.
 We need to make them fully responsive to the needs of all the people.

 My take on James Hodgkinson is that at some point he hit his head up against a phenomenon known as “repressive tolerance.”
-At its simplest, repressive tolerance means that you can protest, write letters, carry signs, and talk till you’re blue in the face — but at certain points in history the table is run by the big money boys, who will let you blow off steam, but won’t let you make substantive changes.
-Now, in truth, change does happen, but so slowly that it often appears as if nothing is happening at all, or as if the clock is being turned backwards not forwards.
+At its simplest, repressive tolerance means that you can protest, write letters, carry signs, and talk till you’re blue in the face — but there are times in history when the table is run by the big money boys, who’ll let you blow off steam but won’t let you make substantive changes.
+Now, in truth, change does happen, but so slowly that it often appears as if nothing is happening at all, or as if the clock is being turned back, not forward.
 In his farewell address, President Barack Obama said:

 Yes, our progress has been uneven.
 The work of democracy has always been hard, contentious and sometimes bloody.
 For every two steps forward, it often feels we take one step back.
 But the long sweep of America has been defined by forward motion, a constant widening of our founding creed to embrace all, and not just some.

 This might be augmented by a quote from Max Weber that: